9 Visually Stunning Places You Must Visit in the Margaret River Region in Western Australia

 3. Sugarloaf Rock

 Aptly named for its conical shape, Sugarloaf Rock is located off the coastline and a popular sunset spot.
 I don’t usually go out of my way to see a rock, but this one is pretty darn special.
-Bring a blanket if you’re headed here to watch the sunset as it can get extremely windy and cold, even in the summer months.
+It’s spectacular both during the day, and during sunset – bring a blanket if you’re headed here to watch the sunset as it can get extremely windy and cold, even in the summer months.

 Did you know that the Margaret River region is famous for its delicious wine?
 Click here for 5 unmissable vineyards & wineries to visit in the Margaret River region!